samb8s/PsrPopPy/README.md

 Compiling
 ---------

+I've just incorporated a real makefile for the first time - be sure to edit `makefile.linux` or `makefile.darwin` as appropriate to point to the correct location of your gfortran compiler.
+After that, it should be as simple as typing `make`.

+If this fails, try using the scripts.
 Inside the lib/fortran directory, edit `make_mac.csh` or `make_linux.csh` (as appropriate) -- change the variable `gf' to point to your local gfortran compiler, then run the script.
 Fingers crossed, it should all work.

-Note mac users should be sure to use a suitable version of gfotran - available from http://gcc.gnu.org/wiki/GFortranBinaries It may also be necessary to do `setenv CFLAGS -m32' before running the compile script on a mac.
+Note mac users should be sure to use a suitable version of gfortran - available from http://gcc.gnu.org/wiki/GFortranBinaries

 Usage